nasa/astrobee_gds/docs/overview_tab.md

 <h3 id="AstrobeeStatus"> Bee Status </h3>
 <p>
 The <b>Bee Status subtab </b> displays a status summary for each connected Astrobee.
-Each row has the following items:
+Code is in `OverviewTopPart.java` and `OverviewAstrobeeRow` (`gov.nasa.arc.verve.freeflyer.workbench.parts.guestscience`) Each row has the following items:
 </p>
 <ul>
 <li>  <b> Name</b> is the name of the Astrobee described by the row.</li>